KevinBlakeLopez/provepharm/README.md

 # Provepharm Next.js/Faust Frontend Hosted on Vercel
-You can host this Next.js App for free on Vercel
+You can host another instance of this Next.js App for free on Vercel

 When you push to this repo, a new build starts on the Vercel server and the static files will be redeployed and pushed to the CDN